TheoJJF/PolyOpt/README.md

-# Inexact Projected Gradient Descent - Polynomial Optimization Algorithms
+# Polynomial Optimization Algorithms - Inexact Projected Gradient Methods

 This repository contains all code used in the literature review _First Order Algorithms for Polynomial Optimization_.